QR payments for small businesses

 - Start with a simple scenario (one amount, one title).

-- Check pricing.
+- Check documents.

 - If needed, use the contact form.